CentOS/python-cicoclient/docs/cli_usage.rst

-          help           print detailed help for another command inventory      Return a node inventory from the ci.centos.org infrastructure. node done      Releases nodes from the ci.centos.org infrastructure for a ssid node get       Requests nodes from the ci.centos.org infrastructure
+          help           print detailed help for another command inventory      Return a node inventory from the ci.centos.org infrastructure. node done      Releases nodes from the ci.centos.org infrastructure for a ssid node fail      Fail nodes from the ci.centos.org infrastructure for a ssid to debug node get       Requests nodes from the ci.centos.org infrastructure

 If you have installed ``python-cicoclient`` from a RPM repository, you can also